 Our Sanctuary and social hall were constructed in 1925.
 Our building has grown over the years with the addition of the Religious Education wing and administrative offices in 1962, followed by the Community Hall wing in 2007.

 Interested in renting our facility?
-Found out more!
+Find out more!

 The colonial-style Sanctuary has a barrel vault ceiling, tall arched windows and a custom-built pipe organ.
 The Sanctuary is used today for Mindfulness Meditation, Family Chapel, and Christmas Eve services, as well as some other services.
 Our regular Sunday worship takes place in the larger Community Hall.